 There are a number of defense mechanisms already built in the NTP architecture, protocol and algorithms.
-The fundamental timestamp exchange scheme is inherently resistant to spoofing and replay attacks.
+The fundamental timestamp exchange scheme is inherently resistant to spoof and replay attacks.
 The engineered clock filter, selection and clustering algorithms are designed to defend against evil cliques of Byzantine traitors.
 While not necessarily designed to defeat determined intruders, these algorithms and accompanying sanity checks have functioned well over the years to deflect improperly operating but presumably friendly scenarios.
 However, these mechanisms do not securely identify and authenticate servers to clients.
 Without specific further protection, an intruder can inject any or all of the following mischiefs.

-Further discussion is in [9] and in the briefings at the NTP project page, but beyond the scope of this report.
+The NTP security model assumes the following possible threats.
+Further discussion is in [9] and in the briefings at the NTP project page, but beyond the scope of this document.

 - 1. An intruder can intercept and archive packets forever, as well as all the public values ever generated and transmitted over the net. - 2.
 An intruder can generate packets faster than the server, network or client can process them, especially if they require expensive cryptographic computations. - 3.
 In a wiretap attack the intruder can intercept, modify and replay a packet.
 However, it cannot permanently prevent onward transmission of the original packet; that is, it cannot break the wire, only tell lies and congest it.
-Except in unlikely cases considered in Appendix D, the modified packet cannot arrive at the victim before the original packet, nor does it have the server private keys or identity parameters. - 4.
+Except in unlikely cases considered in Appendix G, the modified packet cannot arrive at the victim before the original packet. - 4.
 In a middleman or masquerade attack the intruder is positioned between the server and client, so it can intercept, modify and replay a packet and prevent onward transmission of the original packet.
-Except in unlikely cases considered in Appendix D, the middleman does not have the server private keys or identity parameters.
+Except in unlikely cases considered in Appendix G, the middleman does not have the server private keys or identity parameters.

 The NTP security model assumes the following possible limitations.
-Further discussion is in [9] and in the briefings at the NTP project page, but beyond the scope of this report.
+Further discussion is in [9] and in the briefings at the NTP project page, but beyond the scope of this document.

 - 1. The running times for public key algorithms are relatively long and highly variable.
 In general, the performance of the time synchronization function is badly degraded if these algorithms must be used for every NTP packet. - 2.
 In some modes of operation it is not feasible for a server to retain state variables for every client.
-It is however feasible to regenerated them for a client upon arrival of a packet from that client.

-- 3. The lifetime of cryptographic values must be enforced, which requires a reliable system clock.
+It is however feasible to regenerated them for a client upon arrival of a packet from that client. - 3.
+The lifetime of cryptographic values must be enforced, which requires a reliable system clock.
 However, the sources that synchronize the system clock must be cryptographically proventicated.
-This circular interdependence of the timekeeping and proventication functions requires special handling. - 4.
-All proventication functions must involve only public values transmitted over the net with the single exception of encrypted signatures and cookies intended only to authenticate the source.
-Private values must never be disclosed beyond the machine on which they were created except in the case of a special trusted agent (TA) assigned for this purpose. - 5.
-Public encryption keys and certificates must be retrievable directly from servers without requiring secured channels; however, the fundamental security of identification credentials and public values bound to those credentials must be a function of certificate authorities and/or webs of trust. - 6.
+This circular interdependence of the timekeeping and proventication functions requires special handling.

+- 4. All proventication functions must involve only public values transmitted over the net with the single exception of encrypted signatures and cookies intended only to authenticate the source.
+Private values must never be disclosed beyond the machine on which they were created. - 5.
+Public encryption keys and certificates must be retrievable directly from servers without requiring secured channels; however, the fundamental security of identification credentials and public values bound to those credentials must be a function of certificate authorities and/ or webs of trust. - 6.
 Error checking must be at the enhanced paranoid level, as network terrorists may be able to craft errored packets that consume excessive cycles with needless result.
-While this report includes an informal vulnerability analysis and error protection paradigm, a formal model based on communicating finite-state machine analysis remains to be developed.
+While this document includes an informal vulnerability analysis and error protection paradigm, a formal model based on communicating finite-state machine analysis remains to be developed.